 In the modal that opens up, check the Product SKUs that you want to grant access to the entitlement when they are purchased.
 In the example below, we have both a Monthly and Yearly subscription product that grants access to the same entitlement.
 Check the box next to each one and then click the Associate SKUs button.

 Now you have everything in place to design your first paywall.

 Navigate to Paywalls in the main navigation and click the + Add Paywall button.

-Select Use the Paywall Creator and click the Get Started button to design a paywall with our cloud-based paywall designer.
+Select Use our Built-in Paywall and click the Get Started button to design a paywall with our cloud-based paywall designer.

 The basics of designing a paywall are

-- Head to the Images tab to upload a background image for use on mobile devices and tablets
+- Head to the Images section to upload a background image for use on mobile devices and tablets

 - Use the Products tab to add your in-app purchase products

 Each tab has its own style controls to adjust things like font size, shadows, and colors.
 Explore each tab and the built-in tools to bring your paywall vision to life.

 For more details on our Paywalls, visit our guide on Create a Paywall.